We often get asked about Lifetime Trusts, sometimes called a Living Trust UK, and their role in estate planning in England and Wales.

 Tax Implications of Lifetime Trusts

 Understanding the tax implications of Lifetime Trusts is crucial for effective estate planning in the UK.
-Certain types of trusts can be structured to reduce the estate tax burden, potentially resulting in significant tax savings.
-We will examine the various tax considerations associated with Lifetime Trusts, including inheritance tax, income tax, capital gains tax, and stamp duty land tax.
+Trusts are legitimate tax-efficiency tools — not tax avoidance schemes — but they come with specific tax obligations that must be carefully managed.
+Below we examine the various tax considerations associated with Lifetime Trusts, including inheritance tax, income tax, capital gains tax, and stamp duty land tax.

 To learn more about how trusts affect inheritance tax, see GOV.UK – Inheritance Tax.